Racecourse Lane, Much Wenlock, Shropshire TF13 6JG

 We will go down to the forest school area for 'wellies in the woods' sessions too.
 Please ensure your child has clothes that are appropriate for the weather - it can be a little unpredictable!
 Any parents who would like to join us for 'wellies in the woods' and help out would be very much appreciated!
 Please let me know if you would be interested in helping.

 A note for parents/carers

-Homework will be set on a Wednesday and is due back in on a Monday.
-Please encourage your child to look at their homework when it is given out so that if they have any problems or are unable to complete it, they can attend homework club on a Thursday.
+Homework is set on Wednesdays and is due back the following Monday.
+Please encourage your child to look at their homework when it is given out so that if they have any problems or are unable to complete it, they can speak to me before it is due in.

 As part of our spelling scheme 'Read Write Inc', children are given spelling books which have lists of words they are working on for each unit.
 In school, children are expected to practise their spellings everyday from Monday to Thursday.
 Spellings are tested on a Friday.
 Extra practice of these spellings at home would also be very beneficial.

 It is important that children keep practising maths facts (addition, subtraction, division and times tables) as this helps to develop their fluency in mathematics.
 By the end of year 4, children are expected to recall all their times tables up to 12 x 12.
 In school, children have regular practice of these key facts but please also encourage your child to practise them at home too.

 Feel free to come and speak to me if you have anything you wish to discuss.